 Have a look at your list of characters, they all have character traits that make up you (or how you would like to be), are the characters like each other too?
 The example list has boys and girls, children and old people – and a wizard.
 Does your list too?

-Building a character:
+Create a character:

-Sometimes when we make up a new character for a story we forget that real people are made up of all sorts of different character traits and that we are all different, instead we get trapped in stereotypes.
+Sometimes when we create a new character for a story we forget that real people are made up of all sorts of different character traits and that we are all different, instead we get trapped in stereotypes.
 That can be really limiting for our creativity and our ideas – and also make for quite boring stories.
 If someone was speaking about a character in a book they really like and described the character as strong, handsome or loving football we might assume in our mind that the character identifies as male however that might not be the case.
 Gender stereotypes can be really damaging as they limit boys to one set of characteristics and ambitions and girls to another.
 They are also problematic for people who don’t identify as a boy or a girl.

 Can you make up a character to be the star of a new story?
 Often when writing a story we start by thinking ‘there is a girl who…’ or ‘once upon a time there was a boy…’ but what happens if you start with the character traits you want your main character to have, and don’t decide on a gender at all?
 Here are some questions you might want to consider: